trbngr/infusio/readme.md

 Features:

 - All operations are composable.
 This means that you can chain all operations together to form one 'master' operation using LINQ syntax.
 [LINQ Query](https://github.com/trbngr/infusio/blob/dev/src/Demo/CustomOperations.cs#L12).
 [LINQ Methods](https://github.com/trbngr/infusio/blob/dev/src/Demo/CustomOperations.cs#L35).
 - All operations are completely lazy.
-Nothing actually executes until you call `RunWith`.
+Nothing actually executes until you call `Run`.
 [Example](https://github.com/trbngr/infusio/blob/dev/src/Demo/Program.cs#L84).
 - For easy debugging, all operations have the ability to output logs.
 - Speaking of logging, you can create your own log messages. `Log` is an `InfusioOp`.
 [Example](https://github.com/trbngr/infusio/blob/dev/src/Demo/CustomOperations.cs#L13).
 - All operations have XML documentation that comes from the API documentation.